Biden to squarely blame Trump for Jan. 6 assault

 In the past, Psaki has said that Biden has been wary of calling out Trump too often or too forcefully because he has not wanted to elevate the former president or give credence to his inaccurate view that the 2020 election was rigged.

-“We’ve made an assessment, which hasn’t been the assessment made by everybody, that elevating and giving more fire to the conspiracy theory-laden arguments of the former president isn’t constructive, nor is it what the American people elected him to do,” Psaki said last month when asked why the president does not use his perch to contradict Trump’s claims more frequently.
+“We’ve made an assessment, which hasn’t been the assessment made by everybody, that elevating and giving more fire to the conspiracy-theory-laden arguments of the former president isn’t constructive, nor is it what the American people elected him to do,” Psaki said last month when asked why the president does not use his perch to contradict Trump’s claims more frequently.

-Paski signaled that Biden will take a different approach on Thursday.
+Paski signaled that Biden will take a different approach Thursday.

 “He sees January 6th as a tragic culmination of what those four years under President Trump did to our country,” Psaki said.